A few interesting bits I found interesting to explore:

 by countries, by US States, or population normalized

 by country, or by US state.

 Latest Enhancement: (May 24) Added "Test Positivity Rate" to the graph of US states.
 [See full change log]

 This visualization is updated daily

-with the Johns Hopkins CSSE data, which is typically released around 7:00pm Central.
+with the Johns Hopkins CSSE data, typically released around midnight CDT.